For whom is the OTD?

 The OTD is for those who have already earned a degree in occupational therapy from an entry-level educational program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) and have been a pracitcing occupational therapist for at least 2 years.

 Who is a good OTD candidate?

-The Division seeks OT's who desire a professional doctorate to help them expand their knowledge, skills, and experience to enable them to become clinical scholars who will continue to autonomously function as occupational therapists within their scope of practice, contributors to the evidence-based literature that drives practice, and leaders in the profession.
+The program seeks OT's who desire a professional doctorate to help them expand their knowledge, skills, and experience to enable them to become clinical scholars who will continue to autonomously function as occupational therapists within their scope of practice, contributors to the evidence-based literature that drives practice, and leaders in the profession.

 Why would I want an OTD?